sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 18-04-2018

+- https://www.reddit.com/r/haskell/comments/7ykrv3/xkcds_prediction_for_a_haskellrelated_cve_in_2018/dujbmid/?context=3 Discussion about referencial transparency in Haskell/Scala

 # 17-04-2018

 - https://www.bleepingcomputer.com/news/government/russia-bans-18-million-amazon-and-google-ips-in-attempt-to-block-telegram/ Russia banned millions of ips from Amazon and GCP to block one app. -_-